-British Slang and Colloquialisms, English and UK slang
+British Slang and Colloquialisms, English and United Kingdom Slang

-I will offer my apologies here and now to any reader who takes offense, as none is intended.
-I will also apologise for any strange words or sayings that I foolishly thought were unique to the UK, but are more international.
+But before I start I will offer my apologies here and now to any reader who takes offence at any words or phrases reproduced below as no offence is intended.
+I will also apologize for any strange words or sayings that I foolishly thought were unique to the U.K. but are more international.

 So here goes: